oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/kernel_args_restrict/README.md

    ```
    cmake -G "NMake Makefiles" .. -DFPGA_BOARD=intel_s10sx_pac:pac_s10
    ```
    You can also compile for a custom FPGA platform.
-Ensure then board support package is installed on your system.
+Ensure that the board support package is installed on your system.
 Then run `cmake` using the command:
    ```
    cmake -G "NMake Makefiles" .. -DFPGA_BOARD=<board-support-package>:<board-variant>
    ```